MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/try-or-buy-microsoft-365.md

 2. On the **Purchase services** page, the subscriptions that are available to your organization are listed.

-3. Select the ellipses under the Microsoft 365 plan that you want to try or buy, and then choose **Start free trial**, which gives you 25 user licenses for a one-month term, or you can choose **Buy now**.
+3. Select the ellipses under the Microsoft 365 plan that you want to try or buy, and then select **Start free trial**, which gives you 25 user licenses for a one-month term, or you can select **Buy now**.

     > [!NOTE]
     > If you start a free trial, skip to step 8.

-4. If you buy, enter the number of user licenses you need and choose whether to pay each month or for the whole year, then choose **Check out now**.
+4. If you buy, enter the number of user licenses you need and choose whether to pay each month or for the whole year, then select **Check out now**.

 5. Your cart opens.
-Review the pricing information and choose **Next**.
+Review the pricing information and select **Next**.

-6. Provide your payment information, then choose **Place order**.
+6. Provide your payment information, then select **Place order**.

-7. On the confirmation page, choose **Go to admin home**.
+7. On the confirmation page, select **Go to admin home**.
 You're all set!

 8. Choose to receive a text or a call, enter your phone number, then choose **Text me** or **Call me**.

-9. Enter the verification code, then choose **Start your free trial**.
+9. Enter the verification code, then select **Start your free trial**.

-10. On the **Check out** page, choose **Try now**.
+10. On the **Check out** page, select **Try now**.

-11. On the **order receipt** page, choose **continue**.
+11. On the **order receipt** page, select **continue**.

 ## Next steps